pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Results are displayed as defined by the output format general option.

     Options:
-      -R, --resultclass <class name>  Filter by the result classname provided.
+      -R, --result-class <class name>
+                                      Filter by the classname provided.
+Each
-                                      Each returned class (or classname) should be this class or its subclasses.
+                                      returned class (or classname) should be this class or its subclasses.
 Optional.
       -r, --role <role name>          Filter by the role name provided.
 Each returned class (or classname) should refer
                                       to the target class through a property with